-Another major life change was on the horizon as Rose married his longtime sweetheart, Christi.
+Another significant life change was on the horizon as Rose married his longtime sweetheart, Christi.
 "We first dated in the seventh grade," he says.
-"When I asked her father about us getting married, he said he wanted us to wait until she was finished with college.
+"When I asked her father about us getting married, he said he wanted us to wait until she finished college.
 She did, and we got married in 1996."

 Their romance has a storybook quality to it.
-As Christi recalls: "We didn't like each other at first, but he was always coming over to play baseball with my brother.
+Christi recalls: "We didn't like each other at first, but he always came over to play baseball with my brother.
 One day he called me for a date ... we've been together ever since."

 Their daughter, Natalie, will soon turn 2.
 "She's a joy for us," he says.
 "I can't say enough about what it's meant to both of us to have her in our lives."